phphd/exceptional-matcher/README.md

 #### Custom violation formatters

-In some cases, you might need to customize the way violations are formatted such as passing additional parameters to the message translation.
-You can achieve this by creating your own violation formatter service that implements `ExceptionViolationFormatter` interface:
+In some cases, you might want to customize the violations, such as passing additional parameters to the message translation.
+You can create your own violation formatter by implementing `ExceptionViolationFormatter` interface:

 ```php
 use PhPhD\ExceptionalValidation\Formatter\Item\ExceptionViolationFormatter;